dragomir93/task/README.md

 ## How to execute this task

-## First you need to go to the path of folder where you cloned project for me for example cd /Users/Desktop/task/
+<p>First you need to go to the path of folder where you cloned project for me for example cd /Users/Desktop/task/</p>
 ## Then you need to run php artisan serve

 You will have 5 links: